alexanderfefelov/docker-cubesviewer-server/README.md

       --publish 8000:8000 \
       alexanderfefelov/cubesviewer-server

-Point your browser to <http://cubesviewer-server.local:8000/cubesviewer/> with credentials `admin` / `admin`.
+Point your browser to <http://cubesviewer-server.local:8000/cubesviewer/> with `admin` / `admin` credentials.